PLSysSec/deterministic-memsafety/README.md

 ninja
 ```

+Once you've built the first time, if you've made changes and want to rebuild,
+you don't have to run `cmake` again---just use `ninja`.

+### Debug vs Release builds

 For a release (optimized) build, you can add `-DCMAKE_BUILD_TYPE=Release` or
 `-DCMAKE_BUILD_TYPE=RelWithDebInfo` to the `cmake` command.
 If you do either of these, you may want to also re-enable assertions with
 `-DLLVM_ENABLE_ASSERTIONS=1`.

-Once you've built the first time, if you've made changes and want to rebuild,
-you don't have to run `cmake` again---just use `ninja`.
+Release builds are a lot faster than debug builds (both for compiling LLVM and
+for running LLVM, eg compiling SPEC), so unless you're debugging problems
+specifically related to LLVM, you may want to use a release build.

+You can also have both a release and a debug build at the same time, in
+separate build directories, by running `cmake` again with a different `-B`
+argument.

 ## Running tests